LoginRadius/engineering-portal/content/create-and-deploy-rest-api-in-kubernetes/index.md

 kubectl port-forward my-backend-api-84bb9d79fc-m9ddn 3000:80
 ```

-- Now you can send a curl request from your machine
+- Now, you can send a curl request from your machine

 ```
 curl http://localhost:3000/user/123
 ```

-To properly manage external access to the services in a cluster, we need to use ingress.
+To correctly manage external access to the services in a cluster, we need to use Ingress.
 Close the port-forwarding and let's expose our API by creating an ingress resource.
 - An ingress controller is also required, but k3d by default deploys the cluster with a Traefik ingress controller (listening on port 80).
 - Recall that when we created our cluster, we set a port flag with the value "80:80@loadbalancer".
 If you missed this part, go back and create your cluster again.

-Create a Ingress resource with the following YAML file:
+Create an Ingress resource with the following YAML file:

 ```
 kubectl create -f ingress.yaml